Shopping cart

 1250 AD - 1285 AD

-This miniature mug was inspired by a square mug found at Sand Canyon Pueblo and illustrates the rich diversity of Mesa Verde Black-on-White pottery produced by the Ancestral Puebloans.
+Inspired by a square mug found at Sand Canyon Pueblo and illustrates the rich diversity of Mesa Verde Black-on-White pottery.
+1.75" x 2"

 Mini Mug Squared Handle

-This full sized reproduction was inspired by pottery made by the Ancestral Pueblo people.
-This mug has classic Mesa Verde banding and solid kiva step motif.
+This miniature mug has classic Mesa Verde banding and solid kiva step motif.
 Kiva steps are believed to be the porthole to the underworld.
+1.75" x 2"

 Seed Jar Tick Marks